-The Principalis responsible for arranging the purchase of adrenaline autoinjectors for general use, and will consider:
+The Principal is responsible for arranging the purchase of adrenaline autoinjectors for general use, and will consider:

-- the number of students enrolled at the school who are at risk of anaphylaxis - the accessibility of adrenaline autoinjectors supplied by parents - the availability of a sufficient supply of autoinjectors for general use in different locations at

-- the school, as well as at camps, excursions and events - the limited life span of adrenaline autoinjectors and the need for general use adrenaline autoinjectors to be replaced when used or prior to expiry - the weight of the students at risk of anaphylaxis to determine the correct dosage of adrenaline autoinjector/s to purchase
+- the number of students enrolled at Whittlesea Secondary College at risk of anaphylaxis. - the accessibility of adrenaline autoinjectors supplied by parents. - the availability of a sufficient supply of autoinjectors for general use in different locations at the College, as well as at camps, excursions and events. - the limited life span of adrenaline autoinjectors, and the need for general use adrenaline autoinjectors to be replaced when used or prior to expiry. - the weight of the students at risk of anaphylaxis to determine the correct dosage of adrenaline autoinjector/s to purchase.